timlehr/hyperdrive/README.md

 Unlike common caching approaches available in DCC applications, this approach doesn't rely on time-based geometry caching.
 Instead it is utulizing the character rig animation values to calculate a unique pose ID, which points to a certain set of deformed character meshes stored in the cache.
 These poses are frame independent and can be re-used across different frame-ranges and even animation scenes.

+For further details on my different approaches to solve to pose-based caching in Maya, please check out my [Hyperdrive blog post](http://timlehr.com/?p=517).

 ## Build / Installation

 ### Requirements